manheim/terraform-pipeline/README.md

 ...
 ```

 The order in which the plugins were initialized determined the order of the Jenkinsfile DSL.
-Had the plugins been initialized in the reverse order, the Jenkinsfile DSL would likewise be reversed, and would lead to an undesireable outcome.
+Had the plugins been initialized in the reverse order, the Jenkinsfile DSL would likewise be reversed, and would lead to an undesirable outcome.

 ```
 // Wrap everything before this in withAWSParameterStore { }